murkl/arch-os/docs/CONTRIBUTING.md

 │   ├── oak.yaml                         the product
 │   └── modules/                         Installer and Recovery
-├── arch-os-2.0.0-x86_64.tar.gz          the folder above, as one file ├── arch-os-2.0.0-x86_64.tar.gz.sha256
-├── arch-os-2.0.0-x86_64.iso             the bootable image
+├── arch-os-2.0.0-x86_64.tar.gz          the folder above, as one file └── arch-os-2.0.0-x86_64.iso             the bootable image
-└── arch-os-2.0.0-x86_64.iso.sha256
 ```

-`make build` writes the folder. `make tarball` and `make iso` each turn it into one of the downloads.
-The folder carries the name the tarball unpacks to, so a download and the build it came from are the same thing under the same name.
+`make build` writes the folder. `make tarball` and `make iso` each turn it into one of the downloads, and each writes a `.sha256` beside itself.

 Install the required packages: